K&J Magnetics mascot, Joe Magneato

 More examples on the Video Summary Page

 Looking for an example for how to handle your specific magnet?
 Many of our product pages include a video of that magnet under the "Video" tab.
-For a list of magnets that include videos, check out our Video Summary Page.
+For a list of magnets that include videos, check out our product videos.
 Don't see one you're looking for?
 Suggest our next magnet video!